 Pumpkin, Zucchini and Potato Gratin

-5 medium potatoes, sliced thinly
+- 5 medium potatoes, thinly sliced

-1 medium zucchini, sliced thinly
+- 1 medium zucchini, thinly sliced

-300 g feta or white cheese, crumbled
+- 10,5 oz / 300 g feta cheese, crumbled

-200 ml heavy cream
+- 7/8 cup/ 200 ml heavy cream

-2-3 sage leaves, finely chopped
+- 2-3 sage leaves, finely chopped

-Preheat oven to 200 degrees C.
+- Preheat oven to 400 degrees F/ 200 degrees C.

-Wrap the pan in aluminum foil and bake for 20 minutes covered.
+- Wrap the pan in aluminum foil and bake for 20 minutes covered.

-In a bowl beat the eggs with a fork until foamy.
+- In a bowl beat the eggs with a fork until foamy.